Huy-DNA/shelter/report/chapters/demonstration/index.typ

 ---       -----
 Joined    true
 ```
 - Screenshots:
+#figure(
-  #figure(caption: [Vault-2: There's a kv secret named `mysecret` inside this secret engine, which is shared in the cluster.], image("/static/vault-2.jpg"))
+  caption: [Vault-2: There's a kv secret named `mysecret` inside this secret engine, which is shared in the cluster.],
+  image("/static/vault-2.jpg"),
+)
 - `vault-3`: Accessed on port 8083 of the Docker swarm master.
   - Logs:
 ```sh